helm/charts/stable/anchore-engine/README.md

   ```

 ## Upgrading to Chart version 0.10.0

+Ingress resources have been changed to work natively with NGINX ingress controllers.
+If you're using a different ingress controller, update your values.yaml file accordingly.
+See the __Using Ingress__ configuration section for examples of NGINX & GCE ingress controller configurations.

 Service configs have been moved from the anchoreGlobal section, to individual component sections in the values.yaml file.
 If you're upgrading from a previous install and are using custom ports or serviceTypes, be sure to update your values.yaml file accordingly.